Achieve a certificate & prize at annual award event

 The Human Rights 1998

-The Legal options that the ACE Service is required to consider includes prosecuting for regular non-attendance and issuing Fixed Penalty Notices.
+The Legal options that the WAS is required to consider includes prosecuting for regular non-attendance and issuing Fixed Penalty Notices.
 In an attendance court case, the Magistrate can issue fines of up to £2500 or detain parents in prison for a maximum of three months.
-The Magistrate can also direct the ACE Service to run Parenting Orders and Education Supervision Orders with families.
+The Magistrate can also direct the WAS to run Parenting Orders and Education Supervision Orders with families.

 The Pre Legal Meeting